 - Avoiding cooking smells / the kitchen when possible

-- Beware that certain motions may make symptoms worse (inducing what is known as motion sickness) – e.g. lying down, scrolling on a phone, using a phone or looking down in the car while driving
+- Certain motions may make symptoms worse (inducing what is known as motion sickness) – e.g. lying down, scrolling on a phone, using a phone or looking down in the car while driving

 - Getting fresh air – try going for a short walk and slowly moving your body